CTDOT Press Releases

 An alternate See Tracks?
 Think Train! ad showcases the equal force of a car crushing a soda can to a train striking a pedestrian or motor vehicle on the tracks.

-In addition to ad campaigns, Operation Lifesaver also conducts several community events every year and spearheads Rail Safety Week in September.
+In addition to ad campaigns, Operation Lifesaver also conducts several community outreach events every year and spearheads Rail Safety Week in September.